andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Netboot/index.md

 description: Getting going
 ---

-If at first you have nothing in your hands but a Raspberry Pi with no OS, you're in the right place.
+If you are looking to boot a Raspberry Pi without any storage devices (SD Cards, USB, etc), you're in the right place.

-The aim of this project is to automate as much as the process as possible - so to bootstrap the cluster I'll be using Netboot / PXE.
+Using the PXE / Netboot protocols you can boot devices that are ready to go with just a network cable

+This guide covers the process of booting a pre-configured OS on a Raspberry Pi 5

 ### Prerequisites
 :::caution[Docker under non Linux Hosts]